-The general suppliers of the Group comprise suppliers engaged in manufacturing toroidal transformers, El transformer, inductor and switching mode power supply.
+The general suppliers of the Group comprise of suppliers engaged in manufacturing toroidal transformers, El transformer, inductor and switching mode power supply.
+Most suppliers are from the PRC.
+The number of suppliers is trade secret therefore not included into this Report.
 The operations of suppliers impose direct impact on the sustainability performance of the Group.
 A systematic supplier management mechanism has been set up to monitor and review the overall performance of suppliers.
 Our purchase decisions are made according to the pricing, the quality of products, production capacity, past performance, suitability and general reputation of suppliers.
 The supplier's governance, social and environmental responsibility is also taken into consideration during assessment.
 Suppliers are requested to follow the code of conducts established based on the Group's internal policies and standards.
-For example, the Supplier Quality Assurance Agreement stating the commitment on product quality, is required to be signed by the suppliers.
+For example, the Supplier Quality Assurance Agreement stating the commitment on product quality is required to be signed by the suppliers.
+Environmental-friendly suppliers have priority when selecting the suppliers.
+We identify the suppliers (if any) who have been punished by government because of environmental or social risks and do not cooperate with them anymore.
 In addition, regular evaluation on the suppliers' performance is carried out to ensure ongoing quality monitoring.
+We highlight environmentally preferable products when promote our products.